Statistical and Computational Complexities of BFGS Quasi-Newton Method for Generalized Linear Models: Convergence analysis in the low SNR regime: Population loss

+Based on Theorem~\ref{theorem_2}, the iterates of BFGS eventually converge to the optimal solution at the linear rate of $r_*$ determined by \eqref{fixed_point}.
+Specifically, the factors $\{r_k\}_{k = 0}^{\infty}$ converge to the fixed point $r_*$ at a linear rate with the contraction factor of ${1}/{2}$.
+Further, the linear convergence factors $\{r_k\}_{k = 0}^{\infty}$ and their limit $r_*$ are all only determined by $q$, and they are independent of the dimension $d$ and the condition number $\kappa_A$ of the matrix $A$.
+Hence, the performance of BFGS is not influenced by high-dimensional or ill-conditioned problems.
+This result is independently important from an optimization point of view, as it provides the first global linear convergence of BFGS without line-search for a setting that is not strictly or strongly convex, and interestingly the constant of linear convergence is independent of dimension or condition number.

-We plot the convergence of factors $\{r_k\}_{k = 0}^{\infty}$ to the fixed point $r_*$ in Figure~\ref{fig:factor} for $q = 4$ and $q = 100$.
-We observe from (a) and (b) of Figure~\ref{fig:factor} that $r_k$ is very close to $r_*$ after only $5$ iterations.
-Therefore, the linear convergence rate of the BFGS method is approximately $r_*$ after only a few iterations.
-We also observe from (c) and (d) of Figure~\ref{fig:factor} that the factors $\{r_k\}_{k = 0}^{\infty}$ converge to the fixed point $r_*$ with a linear rate upper bounded by $1/2$.
-Note that $r_*$ is simply the solution of \eqref{fixed_point}.
+We illustrate the convergence of factors $\{r_k\}_{k = 0}^{\infty}$ to the fixed point $r_*$ in Figure~\ref{fig:factor} for $q = 4$ and $q = 100$.
+In plots (a) and (b), we observe that $r_k$ becomes close to $r_*$ after only $5$ iterations.
+Hence, the linear convergence rate of BFGS is approximately $r_*$ after only a few iterations.
+We further observe in plots (c) and (d) that the factors $\{r_k\}_{k = 0}^{\infty}$ converge to the fixed point $r_*$ at a linear rate upper bounded by $1/2$.
+Note that $r_*$ is the solution of \eqref{fixed_point}.
 These plots verify our results in Theorem~\ref{theorem_2}.

-Theorem~\ref{theorem_2} presented that eventually, the iterations generated by BFGS converge to the optimal solution at the linear rate $r_*$ determined by \eqref{fixed_point}.
-More specifically, the factors $\{r_k\}_{k = 0}^{\infty}$ converge to the fixed point $r_*$ with the linear rate ${1}/{2}$.
-Therefore, the linear convergence factors $\{r_k\}_{k = 0}^{\infty}$ and the fixed point $r_*$ are totally determined by the parameter $q$.
-They are all independent of the dimension $d$ and the condition number $\kappa_A$ of the matrix $A$.
-Hence, the performance of the BFGS method is not influenced by high-dimensional or ill-conditioned problems.
-This is indeed different from the common convergence theories of most optimization algorithms, whose performance is deteriorated heavily under the circumstance of high dimension or ill conditioning.
-We should add that this result is independently important from the optimization point of view as it provides the first global linear convergence of BFGS without line-search for a setting that is not strictly or strongly convex.
+\begin{remark} The cost of computing the initial Hessian inverse approximation $H_0 = \nabla^{2}{f(\theta_0)}^{-1}$ is $\mathcal{O}(d^3)$, but this cost is only required for the first iteration, and it is not required for $k \geq 1$ as for those iterates we update the Hessian inverse approximation matrix $H_k$ based on the update in \eqref{Hessian_update} at a cost of $\mathcal{O}(d^2)$. \end{remark}